medvedevgroup/eskemap/README.md

 #### Human Chromosome Y

 The T2T reference assembly of human chromosome Y (Accession number NC_060948.1) was downloaded from [NCBI](https://www.ncbi.nlm.nih.gov).

+It is expected to lie inside *simulations/genomes*.
+The subdirectory structure has to be initially created.

 #### Simulated Reads